rafal-szypulka/b2m-nodejs-v2/docs/logging.md

 ![](images/2020-11-13-13-40-43.png)

 14).
-Simulate a couple of transactions using your web browser or `curl` by accessing http://localhost:3002/checkout:
+Simulate a couple of transactions using your web browser or `curl` by accessing `http://<your-hostname>:3002/checkout`:

 ```
 for i in {1..10000}; do curl -w "\n" http://localhost:3002/checkout; done
 ```

+>If you run the lab locally, you can use the `localhost`

 Verify results in the `Search` view.